Classical and weak solutions to local first-order mean field games through elliptic regularity: Introduction

 In order to study the general MFG system, even when (\ref{eq:ellip special}) happens to be degenerate elliptic and the solutions are expected to be discontinuous, our strategy is to first obtain smooth solutions in the strictly elliptic case, and to subsequently find the weak solution as a viscous limit of strictly elliptic problems.
 The success of this approach is based on the fact that, once smooth solutions are known to exist, every a priori estimate that is independent of the ellipticity constant can be used as a source of compactness and regularity for the limit.
 Our a priori estimates are supplemented by energy computations based on the Lasry-Lions monotonicity procedure, which is the canonical method for obtaining integral bounds and proving uniqueness in MFG systems.

 To identify and motivate the condition that determines the strict or degenerate ellipticity of the system, we remark that the determinant corresponding to the elliptic equation in (\ref{eq:ellip special}) becomes zero precisely as $\chi=mf_{m}\rightarrow0$.
-This is in accordance with the heuristic principle that the regularity of $u$ is lost in regions where there are few to no players (no information), as well as when the cost fails to be strictly monotone (concentration blow-up).
+This is in accordance with the heuristic principle that the regularity of $u$ is lost in regions where there are few to no players (no information), as well as when the cost fails to be strictly monotone (concentration blowup).
 Because, as is standard, $f$ is assumed to grow at least logarithmically as $m\rightarrow\infty$, this degeneracy can only happen as $m\rightarrow0$.
 In the absence of diffusion, for the strict positivity of $m$ to be preserved, we expect to have a very strong incentive for the players to navigate through regions of low density.
 With these considerations in place, we will classify the system (\ref{eq:mfg}) as being strictly elliptic precisely when $f$ has a singularity at $m=0$, and as degenerate elliptic otherwise.

 It should be noted that, for the stationary problem, classical solutions were obtained in \cite{Evans}, for the case where $f=\log m$, and in \cite{Gomes-1}, for the case where $H(x,p)=\frac{1}{2}|p|^{2}-V(x)$, under a small-oscillation assumption.
-For second-order systems with a (possibly) degenerate diffusion and a density-independent terminal condition, the variational theory was extended in \cite{CardaliaguetGraberPorrettaTonon}, where it was shown (compare with Theorem \ref{thm:weaksols}) that the weak solutions to the first order problem arise as viscous limits of weak solutions to second-order problems.
+For second order systems with a (possibly) degenerate diffusion and a density-independent terminal condition, the variational theory was extended in \cite{CardaliaguetGraberPorrettaTonon}, where it was shown (compare with Theorem \ref{thm:weaksols}) that the weak solutions to the first order problem arise as viscous limits of weak solutions to second order MFG systems.
+Finally, the most general result for weak solutions to the second order problem is due to Porretta \cite{Porretta}, and, unlike \cite{CardaliaguetGraberPorrettaTonon}, it does not use variational methods.

 The content and structure of the paper are described as follows.
 Section \ref{sec:Assumptions-and-general} explains the general setting and assumptions that will be used, followed by the statements of the preliminary results from the classical literature on quasilinear elliptic equations and oblique derivative problems that will be used to prove existence of classical solutions.